ksandermann/cloud-toolbox/README.md

 # cloud-toolbox
-Docker Image to work with Azure, AWS, Docker, Kubernetes, Openshift, Helm, Ansible, kops and Terraform.
+Docker Image to work with Azure, AWS, Google Cloud, Docker, Kubernetes, Openshift, Helm, Ansible, kops and Terraform.
 It's the toolchain I'm working with on a daily basis, packed into a docker image with both zsh and bash to have a platform-independent development environment.
 Feel free to use/share/contribute.